 To invoke the terminal server command-line interface, you must have administrative privileges.
 Once you have activated a Security profile that enables these privileges, you can invoke the command line by selecting Term Serv in the Sys Diag menu.
 To close the command line, use the Quit command at the command-line prompt.
 The command-line interface closes and the cursor returns to the VT100 menus.
-For detailed information on the terminal-server, see Chapter 3, "Configuring WAN Links."
+For detailed information on the terminal-server, see Chapter 2, "Configuring the MAX for WAN Access."